 There is also an expectation of promptness.
 Examples of canonically required promptness include Title IV.6.7 which requires the Intake Officer promptly to forward complaints that if true, would be Title IV Offenses, to the Reference Panel.
 Additionally, Restrictions on Ministry (if necessary during the process) are promptly served upon the Member of the Clergy.
 (Title IV.7.4.)
 Title IV.13.1 requires prompt notification of the president of the Disciplinary Board if a matter is referred to the Hearing Panel.
 Other steps also require transparent process.

 All parties need to know that the expectation of confidentiality is canonically ensured during the intake and referral stages except as the bishop deems to be pastorally appropriate or as required by law.
 (Title IV.6.10) Additionally, various investigations and discussions with a conciliator are confidential.
 However, there is not an expectation of confidentiality if Accords or other interim outcomes are made or the process reaches a Hearing Panel or trial.

 Best practices offer an honest assessment that a Complainant’s name may be revealed in certain instances.
 Canon Robin Hammeal-Urban trains clerics and the laity in understanding and facilitating Title IV processes.

-Those in the process will also be guided by the Intake Officer, who is responsible for alerting the Bishop to provide pastoral care.
+Those in the process will also be guided by the Intake Officer, who is responsible for alerting the Bishop to provide pastoral care for any party who may need it.
 Additionally, both the Complainant and Respondent can expect the proper disciplinary officers to identify and assign other assistance, such as Advisors.